IceHe/lib/mac/initialize.md

 - With SSH keys, you can connect to GitHub **without supplying your username and personal access token at each visit**.

-Steps
+How to :

 1. Generate the SSH key pair

     Reference : [Generating a new SSH key and adding it to the ssh-agent - GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-1. Add the SSH key to the accounts of the git services
+1. Get the SSH public key and Add it to the GitHub/GitLab/etc. accounts

     Reference : [Adding a new SSH key to your GitHub account - GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)